Ian Bell's third hundred in successive Ashes matches saw England fight back against Australia in the second Test at Lord's on Thursday.

-Then 271 for five became 274 for six when Bairstow, still to score a Test century, carelessly chipped a Smith full toss straight back to the bowler.
+Then 271 for five became 274 for six when Bairstow, still to score a Test century, gave his wicket away when he chipped a Smith full toss straight back to the bowler.

 Smith's purple patch of three wickets for 12 runs in 22 balls continued when Prior was caught behind by Haddin.